Strategic Plan

 A. Strengthen and promote a set of shared expectations related to the core institutional values of Piedmont Technical College.

-2. Demonstrate, communicate, and showcase our commitment to core values.
+2. Demonstrate commitment to institutional core values.

 V. Continue to ensure fiscal sustainability